UPCnet/maxserver/README.rst

 The following files are used for development and debugging:

+- `devel-new.cfg <docs/devel-new.rst>`_ - Development version, to mount a max, oauth, maxbunny, maxtweety and ulearnhub locally.
+We install nginx, mongo and rabbit in docker.

+Old versions to develop locally:

 - `devel.cfg <docs/devel.rst>`_ - Development version, full stack, with sources from git
 - `devel-with-osiris.cfg <docs/devel-with-osiris.rst>`_ - Development version, full stack, with sources from git, using local oauth
 - `debug.cfg <docs/debug.rst>`_ - To connect to a (monolytic) remote max environment locally.